spyren/Mecrisp-Cube/README.md

 tio --map ICRNL,INLCRNL /dev/ttyACM0
 ```

-The greeting screen should apear after pushing the TERMINAL button on the Calculator:
+The greeting screen should apear after pushing the **TERM** button on the Calculator:
 ```
 Mecrisp-Stellaris RA 2.5.4 by Matthias Koch.